Docroma47/TodoistAPIAutotests/readme.md

 *IMPORTANT*, please note:

-Some API tests (robot tests) are failing for the following reasons (possibly bugs in the API):
+Some API tests (robot tests \ unittest) are failing for the following reasons (possibly bugs in the API):

 * Create project with invalid parent id- (normal severity) Web Application does not accept project name that is longer than 120 characters (Create project with empty name), so I assumed that the API should also reject lengthy names